 8. Add a Custom Domain Name

-A domain name is a web address that shoppers could use to find your business online.
+A domain name is a web address that shoppers could use to find their business online.
 For example, myshop.com.

 The best practice for picking a custom domain name is to make it short, sweet, and brandable.
 If you already had a physical restaurant, you definitely want your domain name to be your restaurant name.